 Trinidad and Tobago is one of the wealthiest countries in the Caribbean, thanks to its large reserves of oil and gas, the exploitation of which dominates its economy.

-Inhabited mostly by people of African and Indian descent, the two-island state enjoys a per capita income well above the average for Latin America.
+Inhabited mostly by people of African and Indian descent, the two-island state enjoys a per-capita income well above the average for Latin America and the Carribean.
 Natural gas - much of it exported to the US - is expected to overtake oil as its main source of revenue.

-As with other nations in the region, Trinidad and Tobago - a major trans-shipment point for cocaine - has become ridden with drug and gang-related violence.
-This has clogged up the courts and has fuelled a high murder rate and much of the corruption that is reputedly endemic in the police.
-It also threatens the tourism industry.
+As with other nations in the region, Trinidad and Tobago - a major trans-shipment point for cocaine - has been troubled by drug- and gang-related violence, which threatens the tourism industry.

 In response, the government reintroduced capital punishment in 1999, despite strong international pressure not to do so.

 Trinidad and Tobago hosts the Caribbean Court of Justice, a regional supreme court which aims to replace Britain's Privy Council as a final court of appeal.
 The council had been seen as an obstacle to the speedy implementation of death sentences.

 Sighted by the explorer Christopher Columbus in 1498, Trinidad was settled by the Spanish before being taken by Britain in 1797.
 A succession of European powers laid claim to Tobago.